hstarmans/photodiode_pcb/README.md

 https://www.hexastorm.com

-PCB for reading out photodiode with schmitt trigger and opamp.
+PCB for detecting the start of scanline of laserscanner by amplifying signal with opamp and then reading it out via Schmitt trigger.
 Circuit was copied from earlier work of [Henner Zeller](https://github.com/hzeller/ldgraphy/tree/master/pcb/cape).

 # Status